jmne/TS3Bot/README.md

-# TS3DoggoBot
+# TS3Bot

-Dog Bot in Java
+TS3 Bot in Java to add little features:)